Not sure about some of what's included in the above SEO packages? Below you'll find some details to help clarify things.

 Getting links from top-level websites is the most expensive part of SEO.
 It's why buying SEO services that include these links is expensive.
 MadBeeTech SEO, though, has brought the price-point way down.
-Just look at this service from one of the "other guys" — links from just 4 websites costs as much as our entire SEO Package #1, which includes links from 20 websites.
+Just look at this service from one of the "other guys" — links from just 4 websites costs more than our entire SEO Package #1, which includes links from 12 websites.

 WEB 2.0 BLOGS POSTED TO

 Web 2.0 platforms like WordPress are hugely popular nowadays.
 We'll add articles to many niche-relevant Web 2.0 blogs on only the most popular respected platforms including WordPress, Tumblr and Blogger

 As we do for website backlinks, we'll add two articles, each with a link to your site, on each blog.

 WEB 2.0 PROFILES

 When a person creates a Web 2.0 account, that person gets a profile page — a page on which the person can add personal details such as a short bio.
 A link to a website can also be included on a profile page, and we'll use that to link to your site.

 Profile links add some diversity to your backlink profile (the list of all the different sources of links to your site).

 Like Web 2.0 blogs, when you create an account on a .edu or .gov site, you are often allowed to create a profile page that can include a link to a website.
 Educational and government websites are very selective about who they allow to have an account, and thus are very hard to obtain.
 And it's a reason that Google loves links from .edu and .gov websites.